dufaultt/URI-Java-Solutions/README.md

 # URI-Java-Solutions
-Solutions to URI problems written in Java
+Solutions to URI problems written in Java </br>
+Problems can be found at https://www.urionlinejudge.com.br/judge/en/categories